preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 Templates
 ===========

-This is an ongoing, preliminary documentation for functionality to come in Omnia 6.5.

-In Omnia 6.5 the option Provisioning templates will be removed.
-Instead, templates will be administrated under each main option, so here  you can work with templates for Communities.
+In Omnia 6.5 and later, the option Provisioning templates is removed.
+Instead, templates are administrated under each main option, so here  you can work with templates for Communities.

 .. image:: communties-templates-new.png